-10 Prettiest Small Beach Towns in Florida
+15 Best Beach Towns in Florida

 Captiva Island is located 1 hour from Fort Meyers, Florida on the gulf coast.
-One of the prettiest small beach towns in Florida is only 5 miles long and ½ mile wide!
-Located just north of Sanibel island (across the Blind Pass Bridge), what makes this quaint Florida town unique is no cars are allowed!
+One of the quaint beach towns in Florida it only 5 miles long and ½ mile wide!
+Located just north of Sanibel island (across the Blind Pass Bridge), what makes this quaint Florida beach town unique is no cars are allowed!

-Captiva island is a family friendly beach town with uncrowded stretched of warm white sand beaches.
+Captiva island is a best family beach towns in Florida with uncrowded stretched of warm white sand beaches.
 Home to the JN Darling National Wildlife Refuge, Captiva island is an outdoor wildlife paradise.
-You will see dolphins, birds, and wildlife.
+Lucky visitors will spot dolphins, birds, and wildlife.

 Anna Maria Island

 Anna Maria Island is located 30 minutes from Sarasota on the Gulf Coast.
-This 7-mile island is one of the small towns in Florida on the beach that keeps its distinctive old Florida feel as a result of no big development on the island.
+This 7-mile island is one of the small towns in Florida on the beach that keeps its distinctive old Florida feel by not allowing any big development on the island.

-There is a free trolley on the island that runs every 20 minutes, and the Monkey bus for those wanting a more entertaining experience.
+Best of all there is a free trolley on the island that runs every 20 minutes, and the Monkey bus for those wanting a more entertaining experience.

 For those looking to visit an uninhabited island you can take a 30-minute kayak ride out to Atsena Otie Key part of the 891-acre Cedar Keys National Wildlife Refuge founded in 1929.
 Here you will find pelicans, bald eagles, and spoonbills.
 For those looking to stargaze head to Cedar Key Scrub State Reserve where you will experience one of the clearest views of the night sky.

 Saint George Island